Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Verifying Lemma and Lemma

 \section{Verifying Lemma \ref{bycomputer} and Lemma \ref{bycomputer2}}

 The idea to find the sequence of coefficients is identical to the one used in Section 5 of \cite{Thuelist}.
 We use a computer to first compute the set $\minsuff$ of minimal forbidden factors and we can then find a set of coefficients with the desired properties.
-This set of coefficients can be seen as a fixed point of some transformation, and thus we find them by iterating the corresponding transformation until it converges enough.
-This is the same idea as iterating a matrix on some random vector to find the main eigenvector of the matrix.
+This set of coefficients can be seen as a fixed point of some (almost linear) transformation, and we find them by iterating the corresponding transformation until it converges enough.
+This is really the same idea as iterating a matrix on some random vector to find a good approximation of the main eigenvector of the matrix.

-The sets $\minsuff$ are really large, so instead of providing the coefficients, we simply provide two programs (one for each Lemma) that find the coefficients and verifies that they have the desired properties\footnote{The C++ implementations can be found in the ancillary file on the arXiv.
-Running this program took 27.8 GB of memory and 26 minutes for Lemma \ref{bycomputer} and 6 KB of memory and 0.016 seconds for Lemma \ref{bycomputer2}.
-Remark that our implementation does not use parallelization, but it is easily parallelizable.}.
+The sets $\minsuff$ are really large, so instead of providing the coefficients, we simply provide two almost identical programs (one for each Lemma) that find the coefficients and verify that they have the desired properties\footnote{The C++ implementations can be found in the ancillary file on the arXiv (\url{https://arxiv.org/abs/2107.14022}).
+Running this program took 27.8 GB of memory and 26 minutes for Lemma \ref{bycomputer} and 6 KB of memory and 0.05 seconds for Lemma \ref{bycomputer2}.
+Our implementation does not use parallelization, but it is easily parallelizable. }.